oracle-livelabs/apex/image-semantic-search/3-configure-db/3-configure-db.md

 In this lab, you:

-- Export ONNX Pipeline Model
+- Export CLIP ONNX Pipeline model
-- Grant Access to Database
+- Upload the exported model to Object Storage
-- Load the ONNX Model onto the Database
+- Load the CLIP ONNX Model onto the Database

 ## Task 1: Export ONNX Pipeline Model

-In this task, you will export the CLIP Model, ONNX Pipeline Model using the OML4PY Client
+In this task, you will export the CLIP ONNX Pipeline Model using the OML4Py Client

+**Note:** These instructions assume you have configured your Oracle Linux 8 repo in /etc/yum.repos.d, configured a Wallet if using an Autonomous Database, and set up a proxy if needed,and OML4PY client is installed.

 1. Navigate to terminal where you have installed the OML4PY client and to start Python, copy paste the following: